-During the reporting period, the Supervisory Board has regularly scrutinized the situation and development of the Bank.
-The Management regularly provided the Supervisory Board with timely and comprehensive information, both written and oral, on the key aspects of planning, on the situation of the Bank, including the risk position and risk management, and on business development.
-On the basis of these reports by the Management, the Supervisory Board continually monitored the conduct of the Bank's business and was thus able to perform the functions entrusted to it by law and under the articles of association without any restrictions.
+During the reporting period, the Supervisory Board has regularly concerned itself closely with the situation and development of the Bank.
+The Management Board regularly provided the Supervisory Board with timely and comprehensive information, both written and oral, on the key aspects of planning, on the situation of the Bank, including the risk position and risk management, and on business development.
+On the basis of these reports by the Management Board, the Supervisory Board continually monitored the conduct of the Bank's business and was thus able to perform the functions entrusted to it by law and under the articles of association without any restrictions.
 All decisions of fundamental importance to the Bank and other transactions requiring the approval of the Supervisory Board in accordance with the rules of procedure were reviewed and discussed with the Management before a resolution was adopted.

 The Supervisory Board has twelve members.
-It held four regular meetings in the reporting period; there were no extraordinary meetings.
-The average attendance rate of the members of the Supervisory Board was 94%.
-Three Supervisory Board members attended three meetings, all others attended all four meetings.
-Two resolutions were passed in writing, and one resolution was adopted by the Chairman of the Supervisory by way of expedited procedure.
+In the reporting year, the Supervisory Board held four regular meetings and one extraordinary meeting.
+The average attendance rate was approximately 88%.
+One Supervisory Board member attended two meetings, four Supervisory Board members attended four meetings and all others attended all five meetings.
+Two decisions were made by circulation of written resolutions for approval; in the reporting period, there were no decisions made by the Chairman of the Supervisory Board using the expedited procedure.